 Using a QMS, food manufacturers can avoid costly recalls and other problems associated with poor quality.
 It is implemented using tools like Hazard Analysis, and Critical Control Point (HACCP) plans in the food industry.
 These plans help identify and address potential hazards in the food manufacturing process.

 The Therapeutic Goods Administration (TGA) is Australia's regulatory authority for therapeutic goods.
-The TGA implements quality systems to ensure therapeutic goods' safety, quality and efficacy.
+The TGA implements quality systems to ensure the safety, quality, and efficacy of therapeutic goods.

 Information technology (IT) industry